mca91/ITEWR_DC_Course/chapter3.md

 Do the significant levels for regressors `age` and `indus` change if You employ heterskedasticity robust standard errors?

 Implementations of robust variance-covariance estimators come with the `sandwich` package.

+A Summary reporting information for robust inference can be invoked with the function `coeftest()` from the `AER` package if an appropriate estimate of the variance-covariance matrix is supplied.
 See `?vcovHC`.

-A Summary reporting information for robust inference can be invoked with the function `coeftest()` from the `AER` package.

 *** =instructions